vs-ude/fyr/README.md

 ```
 Here the x-es should not be assigned at all if they are used in the if-clause only.

-### Type error must be an interface with one method

 ### Check for the assignment of non trivial interfaces

 ### Allow calling methods of base structs